andgrand1/socialMediaAPI/readME.md

 # Usage

-it is used to generate a readMe doc.
+it is used to create a social media API.

 # Credits